-- Your college tutors - Lis Allen, Academic Administration Officer, 01865 (2)71540, undergrad@ell.ox.ac.uk, - Andy Davice, Academic Administrator and Disability Coordinator, 01865 (2) 71930 andy.davice@ell.ox.ac.uk - Angie Johnson, Examinations Secretary, 01865 2 81197, angie.johnson@ell.ox.ac.uk - Dr Rebecca Beasley, Director of Undergraduate Studies/Director of Teaching, rebecca.beasley@ell.ox.ac.uk - Dr Nicholas Perkins, Director of Diversity and Equality, nicholas.perkins@st-hughs.ox.ac.uk
+- Your college tutors - Lis Allen, Academic Administration Officer, 01865 (2)71540, undergrad@ell.ox.ac.uk, - Andy Davice, Academic Administrator and Disability Coordinator, 01865 (2)71930 andy.davice@ell.ox.ac.uk

+Tara Hathaway - Academic Administration Assistant, fhs@ell.ox.ac.uk

+- Professor Adam Smyth, Director of Undergraduate Studies, adam.smyth@ell.ox.ac.uk - Professor Emma Smith, Director of Teaching, emma.smith@ell.ox.ac.uk - Professor Elleke Boehmer, Director of Diversity and Equality, elleke.boehmer@ell.ox.ac.uk

-The Director of Undergraduate Studies, Academic Administrator, and Undergraduate Studies Assistant are also available and happy to be contacted should you have any concerns or feedback about the course.
+The Director of Undergraduate Studies and Academic Administration Office are also available and happy to be contacted should you have any concerns or feedback about the course.

-Students with a disability, as well as students who develop any health issues during the course of their studies, are invited to make contact with Andy Davice, the Academic Administrator and Disability Coordinator, if they have any questions or concerns.
-The Disability Lead is Professor Ros Ballaster, Chair of the English Faculty Board.
+Students with a disability, as well as students who develop any health issues during the course of their studies, are invited to contact Andy Davice, Academic Administrator and Disability Coordinator, if they have any questions or concerns.
+The Disability Lead is Professor Marion Turner, Chair of the English Faculty Board.